Providing more than just fresh produce

 Volunteer with the Glean Team

-Dig in the dirt, plant seeds, maintain high tunnels, nurture plants, harvest food, get exercise and vitamin D, make new friends and help provide healthy food to those in need.
+Dig in the dirt, plant seeds, maintain high tunnels, nurture plants, get exercise, make new friends and harvest produce to provide healthy food to those in need.
 Apply to become a volunteer!

 Do you have extra produce you'd like to donate?
 Contact OFH to set up a glean.
 Call (417) 865-3411 with what needs to be harvested and approximate number of rows/plants.